revbayes/revbayes/help/md/source.md

 ## authors
 ## see_also
 ## example
-    # what the file name
+    # set the file name
     fn = "rb_tutorial.Rev"
     # the source function will run the Rev code in the file fn
     source(fn)